OMerkel/Oware/README.md

   the remaining seeds on their own rows.
 * As an exception a <em>Grand Slam</em> is allowed without additional moves, too, if this way the player gets the majority of total harvested seeds winning the game.

+### Computer AI Player

+Just a few words on the implemented AI player.
+There is no specific level setting implemented yet.
+It plays quite strong but good human players do definitively still have a chance to win.
+The implemented AI does not play a perfect game.

+It does not claim a win explicitly even if it has won already, e.g. by capturing more than half of the overall available Bonduc seeds.
+So you can decide to play until the very bitter end has been reached.

 ### Contributors / Authors